alibaba/hooks/docs/guide/upgrade.en-US.md

 useRequest has been rewritten:

-- Through plug-in organization code, the core code is extremely simple, and can easily expand more advanced capabilities.
+- Organized the source code through a plug-in pattern, the core code is extremely simple, and can be easily extended for more advanced features.
 - Provides step-by-step documentation.
-- Fixed the way of exception handling, provide `run` and `runAsync`.
+- Fixed the way of exception handling, provides `run` and `runAsync` two trigger functions.
 - The `options` parameter supports dynamic changes.
-- Deleted `pagination`, `loadMore`, `formatResult` attributes, avoiding the overload of typescript, and encapsulating more advanced Hooks based on `useRequest` more conveniently.
+- Deleted `pagination`, `loadMore`, `formatResult` options to avoid the overload of TypeScript, it is more convenient for encapsulating more advanced Hooks based on `useRequest`.

 ### Detailed changes

 - Deleted `UseRequestProvider`, it is recommended to encapsulate advanced Hooks based on `useRequest` instead.
-- Removed `pagination` related attributes, it is recommended to use `usePagination` or `useAntdTable` to achieve paging capability.
+- Removed `pagination` related options, it is recommended to use `usePagination` or `useAntdTable` to achieve paging ability.
-- Removed `loadMore` related attributes, it is recommended to use `useInfiniteScroll` to achieve unlimited loading capacity.
+- Removed `loadMore` related options, it is recommended to use `useInfiniteScroll` to achieve unlimited loading ability.
 - Removed `fetchKey`, that is, deleted concurrent request.
 - Removed `formatResult`, `initialData`, `ready`, and `thrownError`.
 - The request library is no longer integrated by default, and `service` no longer supports string or object.